wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Added option to display modal dialog when a new comment is posted (as a thank you note)

 = 2.2.2 =
 * Added call to do_shortcode on dialogtext so that shortcodes can be inserted and processed for the content